 If children are on a school trip or are off the premises the lead staff member should be responsible for ensuring that all inhalers are taken and that each child has easy access to their inhaler.
 This includes Church and Swimming etc.

-Children with asthma are encouraged to take control of their condition once they and they parent/carer feel they are confident enough to do this – supported by the staff.
+Children with asthma are encouraged to take control of their condition once they and their parent/carer feel they are confident enough to do this – supported by the staff.

 Children with asthma are included in all school activities.

 All blue inhaler bags must be taken out in the event of a Fire Alarm or other emergency situation involving an evacuation of the building or lock-down.

 St Joseph’s is committed to providing children with a physical environment, which is accessible to children with asthma.
 When buildings decisions are made the Governors will ensure that this commitment is considered.

 Our commitment to an accessible physical environment includes out of school visits and the school ensures these visits are accessible to all children, striving to ensure all can be included in the activities on offer.
 We ensure the needs of the children with asthma are adequately considered to ensure they have full access to extended school activities such as school productions, after school clubs and residential activities.